Chenbao2021/Engineering-School-Programs/README.md

 # DESCRIPTION

-  This repository contains all homework/projects i have made during my Engineering School Programs。
+  This repository contains some homework/projects i have made during my Engineering School Programs。